V-boat: V-8 and V-9—Cachalot and Cuttlefish

 The Navy assigned Cuttlefish to the Electric Boat Company, the first submarine contract award to a private yard since the last of the S-class in 1918.
 Accordingly, Cuttlefish differed from her Portsmouth-built sister, Cachalot, in many respects, including more spacious internal arrangements, and the first installation of air conditioning on a U.S. submarine.
-Electric Boat expanded on the use of welding with their boat, with much of the outer hull being welded, but with the internal pressure hull still riveted.
+Electric Boat expanded the use of welding in its boats, with much of the outer hull welded, but the internal pressure hull still riveted.
 Moreover, Cachalot and Cuttlefish served as the first test beds for the Mark I Torpedo Data Computer that revolutionized underwater fire control in the mid-1930s.

 Unfortunately, because small size severely limited their speed, endurance, and weapons load, neither boat was successful under the conditions of the Pacific War.
-Each did three scoreless war patrols in the central and western Pacific, and Cachalot did one in Alaskan waters, but by late 1942, it was clear both were out-classed and worn out, and they finished the war at New London as training ships.
+Each did three scoreless war patrols in the central and western Pacific, and Cachalot did one in Alaskan waters.
+Still, by late 1942, it was clear both were out-classed and worn out, and they finished the war at New London as training ships.
 The two were decommissioned in October 1945 and broken up several years later.

 Submarines

-In 1920, the Navy adopted a hull number scheme that distinguished between coastal and general purpose boats, designated "SS"; and fleet boats, designated "SF."
+In 1920, the Navy adopted a hull number scheme that distinguished between coastal and general purpose boats, designated "SS", and fleet boats, designated "SF."
 Accordingly, T-1 through T-3 were originally designated SF-1 through SF-3, and V-1 through V-7 were designated SF-4 through SF-10.
 The system was changed to designate V-boats as "SC" (cruiser submarines) before V-8 and V-9 were ordered.
-In 1931 all received names, and all except V-4 were redesignated in the "SS" series.
+In 1931, all received names and all except V-4 were redesignated to the "SS" series.
 V-4 was also designated SM-1 at one time, as a "submarine mine-layer".